aimldinesh/EffiSense/README.md

 > 📊 The app predicts machine efficiency in real-time using the trained model.
 > ⚙️ Hosted inside a container, deployed via ArgoCD, and running in the Kubernetes cluster.

+# 📄 License
+This project is licensed under the MIT License – see the LICENSE file for details.